castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ## Connect cluster

-To connect your EKS cluster, login to the CAST console and navigate to the `Connect cluster` window.
-Copy the following script and run it your terminal or cloud shell.
+To connect your EKS cluster, log into the CAST AI console and navigate to the `Connect cluster` window.
+Copy the following script and run it in your terminal or cloud shell.
 Make sure that kubectl is installed and can access your cluster.

 ![img.png](../../screenshots/connect-cluster-2.png)

 After installation, your EKS cluster should appear in the cluster list.
-From there, you can open cluster details and explore a detailed savings estimate based on your cluster configuration.
+From there, you can open the cluster details and explore detailed savings estimate based on your cluster configuration.

 ![img.png](../../screenshots/connect-cluster-3.png)

 !!! note ""
-    Agent will run in read-only mode providing saving suggestions without any actual modifications.
+    The agent will run in read-only mode, providing savings suggestions without applying any actual modifications.

 ## Credential onboarding

 To unlock all the benefits and enable automatic cost optimization, CAST AI must have access to your cluster.
-The following section will describe the steps required to onboard the EKS cluster on the CAST AI console.
-To make it less troublesome, we have created script that automates most of the steps.
+The following section describes the steps required to onboard the EKS cluster on the CAST AI console.
+To make it less troublesome, we have created a script that automates most of the steps.

 Prerequisites: